Want a few tips on filling in a thru-hull?

 - Protective gear.
 Get and wear protective gear from the start: sanding/particle masks, a bunny suit (Tyvek is best but one that’s breathable may be more tolerable in summer heat), goggles, and gloves (latex are fine if you’re not allergic to it).
-The stuff you’re about to work with is both itchy and hazardous.
+The materials for filling in a thru-hull are both itchy and hazardous.
 Dave added a paint spray hood when he was doing the worst of the fiberglass grinding to keep the dust from getting around his neck.
 Get plenty of masks and gloves – we had 10 masks (about right) and 15 pairs of gloves (could have used more)

 - Second person.
-You can do this single-handed and many portions (grinding . . .) are really one-person jobs.
+You can fill in a thru-hull single-handedly and many portions (grinding . . .) are really one-person jobs.
 But when you start working with epoxy and fiberglass, a second set of hands is really helpful.
 The second person will be working with fiberglass and colloidal silica, so get protective gear for them too (if nothing else, make sure anyone who is near the colloidal silica wears a particle mask – it’s bad in your lungs!).

 - Wood plug.
 If your thru-hull is like ours and has a thick wood backing plate, a good way to fill that hole (not the hole in the hull itself but the inch or so extra through the wood) is to use a hole saw of the appropriate diameter and cut a wood plug that you can epoxy into place.
 Don’t let it intrude into the fiberglass hole of the hull and use thickened epoxy to secure it.
 If needed, put a screw into the drill hole left by the hole saw to hold the plug, then after the epoxy has cured, remove the screw and fill that hole with epoxy.
 Then apply a few layers of fiberglass cloth and epoxy on the inside over the whole backing plate.

 - Showers.
 You’re going to be working with fiberglass every step of the way, from grinding it to cutting and applying layers of it to sanding it again.
 The stuff is nasty, itchy and painful on your skin.
 As soon as you finish for the day, take a cool (not hot!) shower and change into fresh clothes.
 Don’t wait!
 (Related and possibly TMI: be careful going to the bathroom that you don’t get fiberglass shards on your genitals.
 It hurts.
 Badly.
 For days.)
-Do not even think of doing this in a yard without a reasonable shower.
+Do not even think of filling in a thru-hull in a boatyard without a reasonable shower.

 - Time.
 This project – filling two thru-hulls – took about 10 days but part of that was that we did it in the middle of summer when it was brutally hot and we just couldn’t work out in the sun more than about 4 hours a day.
 But some of that time was that we couldn’t apply too many layers of fiberglass and epoxy in a day so that it would cure properly (we did 13 layers a day).
 Grinding and sanding is hard work, too.
 And cleaning up each day – both yourself and the work area – takes time.
 It’s not going to go as fast as you might expect.
 And you want to do it right – this is a hole below the waterline, after all.